Chief (DC Comics)

 The Chief (Niles Caulder) is a superhero appearing in American comic books published by DC Comics, usually as the leader of the superhero team Doom Patrol.
 Created by Arnold Drake and Bruno Premiani, he made his debut alongside the other original members of the Doom Patrol in My Greatest Adventure #80 (June 1963).
+Despite sharing similarities with Professor X, he is, however, a regular normal human.

 The Chief made his first live-action appearance on the DC Universe series Titans, played by Bruno Bichir.
-In DC Universe and HBO Max's eponymous Doom Patrol series, he was portrayed by Timothy Dalton in the first two seasons and guest starred in a few episodes of the third season.
+In DC Universe and Max's eponymous Doom Patrol series, he was portrayed by Timothy Dalton in the first two seasons and guest starred in the third and fourth seasons.

 Publication history

 He first appeared in My Greatest Adventure #80 (June 1963) and was created by Arnold Drake and Bruno Premiani.
 According to Drake, the issue's co-writer Bob Haney was not brought on to the project until after the Chief was created.

-Drake has confirmed in an interview that his inspiration for The Chief was the works of Sir Arthur Conan Doyle, specifically Sherlock Holmes' elder brother, Mycroft.
+Drake confirmed in an interview that the Chief was inspired by the works of Arthur Conan Doyle, specifically Sherlock Holmes' elder brother, Mycroft.